 In the Japanese version, alternate costumes include blue and white Japanese sailor school uniforms, and a Mrs. Claus costume.

 Finish the game to unlock Clear Mode.
 This mode is a more difficult version of the game where enemies have more powerful weapons and Alyssa's panic goes to full when surprised.
-Additionally, the some of the stalkers have new weapons or abilities.
+Additionally, some of the stalkers have new weapons or abilities.
 For instance, Sledgehammer will use a mace, rather than his standard sledgehammer.